YanisBassoBert/yanisbassobert.github.io/_sport/2025-05-grande-casse.md

   - savoie
 ---

-Revanche on the Grande Casse !
-Last year we couldn't climb the north face because of unexpected snow fall.
-This year we come back with Benjamin, ready and fit.
-Unfortunatly everything didn't go as planned in this 800m height frozen face...
+Last year, unexpected snowfall forced us to turn back before climbing the north face.
+This year, we returned, fitter, more prepared, and determined, with Benjamin as my rope partner.
+But things didn’t quite go as planned on that 800-meter wall of ice and snow…

 {% raw %}
 <div class="strava-embed-placeholder"